NexMaker-Fab/guide-book/doc/1projectmanage/gitbook.md

+Gitlab and github own similar function,in the following page,we just introduce how to build static websites with gitlab.
+With GitLab Pages, you can publish static websites directly from a repository in GitLab.
-Gitbook is a simple document manage tool.
+Gitbook is a simple style.
 This part will introduce how to build gitbook with the help of gitlab

 We would use the following tool to build our own webpage
 * [Git](https://git-scm.com/downloads) is used to control our version in gitlab，mac don't need to install,it use to setting git and gitlab;